joergkrause/nyaf/README.md

 The last example showed another field `data`.
 This is a dictionary with arbitrary data just stored here.
 If you setup a navigation dynamically based on the configuration data you can control the behavior in a well defined way.
 However, There is no code intercepting these data, it's task of the implementer to do something useful here.

+If you use `data: { title: 'Some Title' } ` the value in the field *title* is being copied to the websites `title` field.
+That way it appears on the tab (or header bar in Electron).
+If it's omitted, it's not being set at all.

 ### Navigate to Route

 You can navigate by code: